dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-9 PMU.md

 ## Performance Monitoring Unit {#sec:PMU}

 Every modern CPU provides means to monitor performance, which are combined into the Performance Monitoring Unit (PMU).
 It incorporates features that help developers in analyzing the performance of their applications.
-An example of a PMU in a modern Intel CPU is provided in figure @fig:PMU.
+An example of a PMU in a modern Intel CPU is provided in Figure @fig:PMU.
 Most modern PMUs have a set of Performance Monitoring Counters (PMC) that can be used to collect various performance events that happen during the execution of a program.
 Later in [@sec:counting], we will discuss how PMCs can be used in performance analysis.
 Also, there could be other features that enhance performance analysis, like LBR, PEBS, and PT, for which entire chapter 6 is devoted.

 ![Performance Monitoring Unit of a modern Intel CPU.](../../img/uarch/PMU.png){#fig:PMU width=70%}